gabrielbmoro/MovieDB-App/README.md

 ### Architecture

-*Repository*
+**Repository**

-This layer provides an interface used as a repository.
-We also have some entities provided by this repository.
-The main idea here is to provide a single abstraction to interact with two different Data Sources.
+- This layer provides an interface used as a repository.
+We also have some entities provided by this repository

+- The main idea here is to provide a single abstraction to interact with two different Data Sources.

-*Repository->API*
+**Repository->API**

-The APP fetches data from the [Movie DB API](https://www.themoviedb.org).
-There is a code infrastructure using **Retrofit** where it is possible to keep this communication between the app and the server.
+- The APP fetches data from the [Movie DB API](https://www.themoviedb.org).
+There is a code infrastructure using *Retrofit* where it is possible to keep this communication between the app and the server.

-*Repository -> Local Data Base*
+**Repository -> Local Data Base**

-The user can select their favorite movies and store them on a local database.
-There is a code layer using the **Room** library to keep easy the communication between the app and the Data Base.
+- The user can select their favorite movies and store them on a local database.
+There is a code layer using the *Room* library to keep easy the communication between the app and the Data Base.

-*Use Cases*
+**Use Cases**

-This layer is the way used by `ViewModels` to access the repository.
+- This layer is the way used by `ViewModels` to access the repository.

-*Use Cases -> Mappers*
+**Use Cases -> Mappers**

-They are used to convert the entities objects from data sources to entities recognized by the domain layer.
+- They are used to convert the entities objects from data sources to entities recognized by the domain layer.

-*Presentation*
+**Presentation**

-Contains `ViewModels`, `Fragments`, `Activities`, and others `Compose` functions.
+- Contains `ViewModels`, `Fragments`, `Activities`, and others `Compose` functions.

-*Core*
+**Core**

-The core layer starts the Dependency injection engine, the network setup, and the database configuration.
+- The core layer starts the Dependency injection engine, the network setup, and the database configuration.

 ---